struhanets/students_journal/README.md

+## Getting Started
+1. Copy `.env.example` to `.env`
+2. Replace placeholder values with your actual configuration.

 Project Description
 The main goal of the project is to create tools for managing groups of students.
 The users of this system are specifically defined as teachers,